 The Tianjin Binhai Library set me thinking about the dozens of libraries I’ve visited over the years and fondly recalling my favourites.
 They may not be as architecturally impressive as Tianjin’s, but three libraries have left an indelible impression on me.

-I lived in Brighton, England, for six years from 1987 to 1993 and loved visiting the public library, which in those days was adjacent to the Brighton Pavilion, the extravagant Indian inspired, seaside retreat built between 1815 and 1822 for George, Prince of Wales.
-In fact, the Pavilion’s old horse stables housed the library from the 1870s until 2005!
-It reeked, thankfully not of horses, but of history and knowledge and I frequently borrowed books from it and expanded my reading in my late 20s and early 30s.
-Brighton now has a new Jubilee Library.
-While I doubt it has the charm of the old “horse stables” library, I hope to visit it and revisit Brighton one day.
+I lived in Brighton, England from 1987 to 1993 and loved visiting the Brighton Library.
+Back then, the library was adjacent to the Brighton Pavilion, the extravagant Indian inspired seaside retreat built between 1815 and 1822 for George, Prince of Wales.
+And in fact, the Pavilion’s former horse stables housed the library from the 1870s until 2005.

-Waverley in the eastern suburbs of Sydney is my current local library.
-I have loaned countless books, CDs and DVDs from it over the years.
-But I will always associate it with visits with my son to find books for him, either for me to read to my son when he was very young, or to inspire him to do so on his own when he got older.
-Titles like the Alex Rider teen-spy series by Anthony Horowitz, which he devoured over one school holidays.
-(Oh, that I could inspire my now fifteen-year-old son to do so again!)
-Sometimes I don’t bother to loan a book from the library, I just walk about the shelves and recall the joy and sense of awe I felt as a young teen, back in the “Baysey Library”.
+I now live in the eastern suburbs of Sydney, and Waverley Library is my local library.
+I have loaned countless books, CDs and DVDs over the years.
+But I will always associate the library with visits with my son to find books for him.
+Either for me to read to him when he was very young.
+Or inspire him to do so on his own when he got older.

-And some of those libraries will become firm favourites!
+And some of those libraries will become our favourites!

 © 2017 Robert Fairhead